matiashl27/3_Levels_Stage/basic-optics-module.md

 ## Remove Pi Camera Lens {pagestep}

->! **Caution!**
->!
->!
-The camera board is static sensitive, use [nitrile gloves][Nitrile gloves]{Qty:1} to avoid damage.

-* Before touching the Pi Camera, touch a metal-earthed object.
+>! **Caution!** The camera board is static sensitive.
+Before touching the Pi Camera, touch a metal-earthed object.
 If you own one, consider wearing an anti-static strap.

+* Use [nitrile gloves][Nitrile gloves]{Qty:2} to manipulate camera and lens.
 * Take the [Pi Camera][Raspberry Pi Camera Module v2]{qty:1} out of the package.
 Make sure to **hold it only by the sides of the board**.
 * Take the protective film off the lens.
 * Take the [Pi Camera lens tool]{qty: 1} and place it over the lens
 * Slowly unscrew the lens (About 4 full turns of the tool)
 * Carefully lift off the lens.
 * Save the lens and the camera.
-We use both this version of the microscope.

 ![](images/picam1.png)
 ![](images/picam2.png)